COVID-19 Guidance for UK Ileostomy Patients

 iMacG5

 Hi Scott.
-Hydration is always a consideration and dealing with the public within close proximity would be out of the question for me.
-I can't imagine your employer considering your decision to work from home an abuse of their good will.
+Hydration is always a consideration, and dealing with the public within close proximity would be out of the question for me.
+I can't imagine your employer considering your decision to work from home an abuse of their goodwill.
 On the contrary, I think they would respect your decision to protect yourself and be there to do your job well in the future.

-Just my thougfhts,
+Just my thoughts,

 Mike